runnerSnail/deno_redis/README.md

 ## question

-> After the initial test performance is not synchronized well。So it's synchronized

-### My original deno design
+> Tested asynchronous performance is not as good as synchronous performance。So it's synchronized，It will be changed to asynchronous later.
+Here is the original design, but the performance does not improve

 ![deno_redis](./readme/redis_plugin.png)